eludom/blog/content/Blog/the-stuff-of-time.md

 ## To John {#to-john}

-You and I both have a lot of "family stuff", for different reasons I think.
+John, you and I both have a lot of "family stuff", for different reasons I think.
 I sort of inherited it as, literally, "the last man standing".
 I care about it some.
 I've been told stories about some of it my whole life.
 I think you have been a little more active (well, a lot more active) in collecting and organizing "family stuff".

 ## Some (more) of the stuff I have {#some--more--of-the-stuff-i-have}